tschaub/suite/docs/installerdocs/source/README.rst

 All text content created by OpenGeo and licensed under the `Creative Commons Share-Alike license <http://creativecommons.org/licenses/by-sa/3.0>`_.

-All code is open source.
+All code is open source under various licenses including, but not limited to, the `GNU Public License <http://www.gnu.org/licenses/gpl.html>`_.

 For More Information
 --------------------